 Pennsylvania is home to not just one Living Treasures Animal Park, but two – both offering friendly animals from all across the world.
 Touch a baby kangaroo, hug a camel, or spend the afternoon playing among the goats are just some the many opportunities to interact with the animals at the Living Treasures Animal Park in New Castle.
 Feed carrots to Levi and Blue Jeans, the two resident giraffes at Living Treasures Animal Park in Jones Mills; they are the proud new parents of baby giraffe Calvin!

 Bonus: Take a camel, pony, or horse ride in Jones Mills, or pet and interact with Padawan, the baby sloth in New Castle.

 Opening May 1, experience the wild with hundreds of animals from around the world at Lake Tobias Wildlife Park in Halifax.
 Generations have been fascinated by the herds of wild, exotic animals and flightless birds seen on the safari, and the petting zoo where the animals love to get up close to their visitors.
 Brave guests can even touch a live alligator or a snake in the Reptiles and Exotics Facility.

-Bonus: On Wildlife Conservation Day, May 20, 50 percent off admissions will be donated to the Conservation of Endangered Species and Star Wars characters will be on hand!
+Bonus: On Wildlife Conservation Day, May 19 from 10am - 4pm, 50 percent off admissions will be donated to the Conservation of Endangered Species and Star Wars characters will be on hand!